IMTtugraz/PyQMRI/doc/configfile.rst

 - delta_inc: Increase factor for delta after each GN step
 - gamma_dec: Decrease factor for gamma after each GN step
 - omega_dec: Decrease factor for omega after each GN step
+- beta: The initial ratio between primal and dual step size of the PD algorithm.
+Will be adapted during the linesearch.